Showing posts with label Lobby Card. Show all posts

 Tess of the Storm Country - photographs - 1914

-Mary Pickford, posing like Tess on the cover of the book by Grace Miller (thank you to Pamela Short for pointing that out,) in a Tess of the Storm Country (1914) promotional photo.
+Mary Pickford, posing like the Tess cover/frontispiece illustration from the 1909 book by Grace Miller (thank you to Pamela Short for pointing that out; book scan is for reference only) in a Tess of the Storm Country (1914) promotional photo.
 Photographer unknown.
 Part of NZ Photo Album.

 Tess of the Storm Country (1914) publicity still.
 It is worth noting that this very layout, with the paper label glued on recto, was imaged for the Krauss Mfg. postcard series for the film.
 Typewritten on verso is "I swears that I won't tell."
 From NZ.